A Bytecode Virtual Machine

 This book is a work in progress!×

 If you see a mistake, find something unclear, or have a suggestion, please let me know.
-To learn when new chapters are up, join the mailing list:
+To follow its progress, please join the mailing list:

 (I post about once a month.
 Don’t worry, I won’t spam you.)

-Our Java interpreter, jlox, covers a lot of territory, but it’s not perfect.
-First, if you run any interesting Lox programs on it, you’ll discover it’s achingly slow.
-The style of interpretation it uses — walking the AST directly – is good enough for some real-world uses, but leaves a lot to be desired for a general-purpose scripting language.
+Our Java interpreter, jlox, taught us many of the fundamentals of programming languages, but we still have much to learn.
+First, if you run any interesting Lox programs in jlox, you’ll discover it’s achingly slow.
+The style of interpretation it uses—walking the AST directly—is good enough for some real-world uses, but leaves a lot to be desired for a general-purpose scripting language.

-Also, we implicitly rely on some fundamental stuff from the JVM itself.
-We take
+Also, we implicitly rely on runtime features of the JVM itself.
+We take for

-for a second worry about memory management because the JVM’s garbage collector
+second worry about memory management because the JVM’s garbage collector takes

-Those were useful training wheels while we were learning the basic concepts around interpreters.
-But now that we have those concepts down, it’s time for us to take those wheels off and build our own virtual machine from scratch using nothing more than the C standard library…
+When we were focused on high-level concepts, it was fine to gloss over those.
+But now that we know our way around an interpreter, it’s time to dig down to those lower layers and build our own virtual machine from scratch using nothing more than the C standard library . . .